 Every pet owner knows that it’s hard to keep their pet’s pearly whites pearly-white for very long.
 Routine brushing can be a battle with fussy dogs and cats, and bacterial growth seems to be constant.
 However, without proper oral hygiene, your pet could face a painful and potentially-devastating disease.

 Periodontal disease, also known as gum disease or dental disease, affects both cats and dogs and is one of the most common ailments seen by vets.
 In fact, most dogs and cats experience some stage of periodontal disease by the age of three.
 The disease is characterized by inflammation and infection of the tissues surrounding the teeth, but it can progress to stages that have far more dire consequences.

-Working to prevent periodontal disease in your pet will not only help save its mouth from decay but can keep it healthy and happy overall.
+Working to prevent periodontal disease in your pet will not only help save his or her mouth from decay but can keep them healthy and happy overall.

 Causes and signs of periodontal disease

 Periodontal disease begins with the everyday accumulation of plaque on your pet’s teeth.
 Bacteria in the mouth multiply and form plaque, which is invisible.
 While some plaque will get washed away when your dog eats, drinks or chews on toys, other plaque can only be removed with routine tooth brushing.

 If plaque is not brushed away and is instead left to sit, it will eventually harden into yellow tartar.
 Tartar is nearly impossible to remove from your pet’s teeth on your own and will require the assistance of a veterinarian.